Voidcoolis/abyssify/notes.md

 * This component works with the AudioPlayer component (which handles the actual <audio> element) to provide a complete playback control interface that stays in sync with the audio playback.

+# AdminPage
+2 different views for the admin page.
+One for the songs and one for the albums